PARULSHARM/value_next_to_keyword/README.md

-# value_next_to_keyword
+# number_next_to_keyword
-This repository contains API to find values next to BMI, Weight and Blood pressure save them as a file
+This repository contains python API to extract values next to BMI, Weight, Blood Pressure.